 Q. Who is Blamepro.com?
 What does it stand for?

 A. Blamepro.com is one of the true pioneers of the Internet, online since 1996.
 It is the web presence for The Blame Productions, an entertainment marketing and promotion site, now focusing exclusively on digital content for entertainers.
 Magic World joined forces with Blamepro in 1996.

 Q. How many titles have you published to date?

-A. As of today, we offer over 200 titles, covering topics ranging from How-To guides for beginning magicians to specialized routines for magicians, mentalists, comedians and other professional entertainers.
+A. As of today, we offer over 300 titles, covering topics ranging from How-To guides for beginning magicians to specialized routines for magicians, mentalists, hypnotists, comedians and other professional entertainers.

-Q. That's an impressive number.
+Q. That's an impressive range.
 How does a customer find a particular book from your site?

 A. There are two ways, both of them easy to use.
 One is to simply browse from the several categories on our Categories page.
 There you can find books devoted to a particular field of magic, mentalism, or even specialized branches, such as gambling-type routines, comedy magic, hypnotism, etc. The other way, especially handy if you want to search for a particular title or author, is to visit our Search page, which is powered by Google.

 Q. Do you offer a print catalog?